 By Alyssa Delarosa

-Alyssa is a student at the Dornsife College of Letters, Arts, and Sciences majoring in Psychology.
-Alyssa has a large variety of European and Hispanic ancestry.
-She has lived in four different cities in California that include Ventura, Somerset, (one hour south from Sacramento) Santa Cruz, and Santa Clarita.
+Alyssa is a recent graduate of the Dornsife College of Letters, Arts, and Sciences who majored in psychology.
+Alyssa has lived in four different cities in California including Ventura, Somerset, Santa Cruz, and Santa Clarita.
 Currently, Alyssa resides in Oxnard, California.
-When she is not studying or working on various community engagement projects, she enjoys reading, skateboarding, skim boarding, rollerblading, ice skating, hiking, and going to the beach.
-She has a very diverse background and will have a great conversation with you about practically anything as she is very conversational and also can fully assist you with whatever you would like to learn and/or develop.
-Alyssa is looking forward to hearing from you and getting to know you!
+When she is not studying or working on various community engagement projects, Alyssa enjoys reading, skateboarding, skim boarding, rollerblading, ice skating, hiking, and going to the beach.